 • Running time: Not more than 30 minutes.

-• Produced: In 2017 or 2018, with a Nordic* director.
+• Produced: In 2021 or 2020, with a Nordic* director or main producer.
 Each particular film can only be submitted once.

 The film must be completely uploaded and available offline for evaluation by the festival team.

 • Selection: A preselection committee will consider each submitted film, and may do additional selection by invitation, up until the selection announcement date.
-A list of the selected films will be available on the festival's website no later than December 15.
-No reasoning for films turned down will be made public.
-No film may be withdrawn from the competition programme after its selection has been confirmed.
+A list of the selected films will be available on the festival's website no later than one month before the festival.
+No reasons for films not being selected will be made public.
+A film cannot be withdrawn from the competition programme after its selection has been confirmed.

-• Screening copy/print: For selected films, a DCP screening copy must be received at the festival office no later than January 9.
+• Screening copy/print: For selected films, a DCP screening copy must be received at the festival office no later than January 3.
 Masters are not accepted.
-If the file delivered is a HD file**, the festival will convert this to DCP, and must have received the file no later than January 2nd (this DCP is only for this single purpose, and will be deleted after the festival).
-Note: English language version or subtitles (due to an international jury).
+If the file delivered is a HD file**, the festival will convert this to DCP, and must have received the file no later than December 20 (this DCP is only for this single purpose, and will be deleted after the festival).
+Note: English language version or subtitles.

 • Return of Screening copy: Within two weeks after the festival closure.